 - 1) Main Draw 32 Players

-- a) 21/19 Direct Acceptances based on Pepperstone ATP Ranking
+- a) 21/19 Direct Acceptances based on PIF ATP Ranking

 - b) 3 Wild Cards

 - c) 6 Qualifying Positions

 - d) 0-2 Special Exempts

 - e) 0-2 JAS/CAS

-- 2) Qualifying is a 24-player event for 6 positions in the main draw
+2) Qualifying is a 24-player event for 6 positions in the main draw

-- a) 18 Direct Acceptances based on most recent Pepperstone ATP Ranking.
+- a) 18 Direct Acceptances based on most recent PIF ATP Ranking.

 - b) 4 Wild Cards

 - c) 0-2 JAS/CAS

 - 3) Vacancies

 - a) Any main draw vacancies occurring after the withdrawal deadline and prior to the start of Qualifying will be filled in ranking order from the original main draw acceptance list by players who have preserved their position on the list.
 Players from the main draw alternate list who are directly accepted into qualifying are considered to have preserved their eligibility.
 A player can only preserve his eligibility on one list.
-If there are no alternates from the original main draw acceptance list who have preserved eligibility, the vacancy will be filled by the highest ranked player from the qualifying or alternate list using the Pepperstone ATP Rankings, and then Pepperstone ATP Doubles Rankings, used for seeding.
+If there are no alternates from the original main draw acceptance list who have preserved eligibility, the vacancy will be filled by the highest ranked player from the qualifying or alternate list using the PIF ATP Rankings, and then PIF ATP Doubles Rankings, used for seeding.

 After the start of the qualifying, any vacancy will come from the Lucky Loser/ Alternate list.
-The Alternates will be placed below the players who lost in qualifying and shall be ordered based upon their position in the Pepperstone ATP Rankings, and then the Pepperstone ATP Doubles Rankings, used for seeding
+The Alternates will be placed below the players who lost in qualifying and shall be ordered based upon their position in the PIF ATP Rankings, and then the PIF ATP Doubles Rankings, used for seeding.

-NOTE: In order to preserve his eligibility on the Acceptance List, the player must email the ATP Supervisor directly prior to 6 PM local time on the day before qualifying starts (email listed on detail sheet) and personally inform the Supervisor that he wishes to preserve his position on the Acceptance

-List and the player must leave a contact number.
-The player should ask for confirmation that the Supervisor has received the email in a timely manner.
+NOTE: In order to preserve his eligibility on the Acceptance List, the player must contact the ATP Supervisor directly prior to 6 PM local time on the day before qualifying starts by phone via text messaging or by email (contact details as listed on detail sheet) and personally inform the Supervisor that he wishes to preserve his position on the Acceptance List and the player must leave a contact number.
+The player should ask for confirmation that the Supervisor has received the message/email in a timely manner.
 A player can only preserve his eligibility on one list.